MissionMarsFourthHorizon/operation-remote-resupply/Module 5/Operation Remote Resupply, Part 5.md

 In this exercise, you will update the Drone Lander app to allow users to authenticate using their Microsoft accounts, and to record the results of each landing attempted by authenticated users in the mobile service's database.
 You will also add a page to the app that shows a summary of landing attempts.

-1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named **ActivityItem.cs**.
+1. Right-click the "Data" folder in the **DroneLander (Portable)** project and add a new class file named "ActivityItem.cs."
 Then replace the contents of the file with the following code:

 	```C#
 	using System;